nico988766/CME-538-Mickey-Mousers/README.md

 # CME-538-Mickey-Mousers
-Repository for Mickey Mousers for the CME538 group project.
-The attribution table can be found at the bottom of this page.
+Repository for the Mickey Mousers CME538 Group Project.
+A tutorial on accessing the data, running the analysis, and training the model is provided below the methodology flowchart.
+The attribution table is located at the bottom of this page.

 ## Project Overview